nknewlands/DeepLearningShortCourse/Day2/Detecting DNA sites/README.md

 This tutorial is in two parts.

-File dpsites.py describe a 1D CNN used to detect cleavage site in DNA.
+File *dpsites.py* describe a 1D CNN used to detect cleavage site in DNA.

-File dpsites_GRU describe the use of a GRU to accomplish the same task, but with better accuracy.
+File *dpsites_GRU.py* describe the use of a GRU to accomplish the same task, but with better accuracy.

 This code is a modification of code provided in: